Castelnuovo's bound and rigidity in almost complex geometry: Introduction

-The preceding discussion leaves open the case of almost complex manifolds of dimension six and homology classes satisfying $\inner{c_1(M,J)}{A} \geq 0$.
-We focus on the case
+The preceding discussion leaves open the case of generic almost complex structures in dimension six and homology classes satisfying $\inner{c_1(M,J)}{A} \geq 0$.
+In the present article, we focus on the case

 that is: on classes for which the corresponding moduli space of $J$--holomorphic maps has expected dimension zero.
-This includes all homology classes in symplectic Calabi--Yau $3$--folds.
+This includes all homology classes in symplectic Calabi--Yau $3$--folds, that is: symplectic manifolds $(M,\omega)$ such that $\dim M = 6$ and $c_1(M,J) = 0$ for some almost complex structure $J$ compatible with $\omega$.
 Our motivation for considering this case comes from our project to construct a symplectic analogue of the Pandharipande--Thomas invariants of projective Calabi--Yau $3$--folds \cite[Section 7]{Doan2017d}.
-Another motivation comes from the Gopakumar--Vafa conjecture. \citet{Bryan2001} defined the Gopakumar--Vafa BPS invariants $n_A^g(M)$ of a symplectic Calabi--Yau $3$--fold $M$ in terms of its Gromov--Witten partition function.
-They conjectured that the BPS invariants $n_A^g(M)$ are integers and vanish for all but finitely many $g$ \cite[Conjecture 1.2]{Bryan2001}.
+Another motivation comes from the Gopakumar--Vafa conjecture. \citet{Bryan2001} defined the Gopakumar--Vafa BPS invariants $n_A^g(M,\omega)$ of a symplectic Calabi--Yau $3$--fold $(M,\omega)$ in terms of its Gromov--Witten partition function.
+They conjectured that the BPS invariants $n_A^g(M,\omega)$ are integers and vanish for all but finitely many $g$ \cite[Conjecture 1.2]{Bryan2001}.
 The integrality conjecture has been proved by \citet{Ionel2018}.
 The finiteness conjecture remains open and is closely related to the question about the existence of genus bounds for symplectic Calabi--Yau $3$--folds.

-Motivated by Gromov--Witten theory, \citeauthor{Bryan2001} introduced the notion of \emph{$k$--rigidity} for almost complex structures; see \autoref{Def_KRigidAlmostComplexStructure}. \citet{Eftekhary2016} proved that $4$--rigidity is a generic property; see \autoref{Thm_Eftekhary}.
-Conjecturally, a generic almost complex structure is \emph{super-rigid}, that is: $\infty$--rigid.
-The main result of this article shows that $k$--rigidity implies a Castelnuovo bound.
+Motivated by Gromov--Witten theory, \citet{Bryan2001} introduced the notion of \emph{$k$--rigidity} for almost complex structures; see \autoref{Def_KRigidAlmostComplexStructure}.
+They conjectured that a generic almost complex structure is \emph{$\infty$--rigid} (or \emph{super-rigid}), that is: $k$--rigid for every $k \in \N$.
+This has recently been proved by \citet{Wendl2016}; see \autoref{Thm_SuperRigidity}.
+A concise exposition of \citeauthor{Wendl2016}’s proof using the framework of equivariant Brill--Noether theory for elliptic operators can be found in \cite{Doan2018}.